theflyingd/fashion-recommender/README.md

     * 31,788,324 transactions and 5 features
         20.09.2018 - 22.09.2020

+## Final presentation

+The results of this capstone project were presented on the 19th of May 2022 during the graduation event of the neue fische data science bootcamp.

+The final slides can be accessed [here](./presentation/20220518_Getting-dressed-by-machines_Capstone-project-presentation.pdf).

 ### Transaction table :

 The main table was the transactions table, which connects the article table with the customer table.
 There every single purchased item is present.
 An overview is given in the following: